 By clicking on the 3D geometry, the status of the sensor can now be tested again in real time.
 But perhaps it is also important to view the last data.
 This historical time series is also just a click away and could provide information about the cause of the failure.
 After a thorough analysis, the user now has the certainty that the hardware is defective.
 So the next step is to replace it.

 Is a spare part available?

 Many machines today are connected to the intranet and sometimes to the Internet.
-Even if not, then a service technician could temporarily connect using a smartphone.
-Using metadata stored in the 3D model, it is now possible to check whether the right sensor is available without a cumbersome search in the spare parts system.
+Even if not, then a service technician could temporarily establish a mobile connection using a smartphone.
+Using metadata stored in the 3D model, the user can now check whether the right sensor is available without having to search the spare parts system.
 If not, the order could now be triggered automatically.
-But perhaps our technician has the right item.
+But maybe our technician has the right item.

 How is the sensor replaced?

 The advantages of developing good 3D graphics and integrating them into an HMI are many.
 Information "at the fingertips" is what the Americans call it, when everything is just a click away.
 So you can also link the documentation relevant to fixing a problem with a 3D geometry.
 These instructions can be available as classic PDF files, as videos and again also as 3D models with a series of work steps or animations.

 In the age of Industry 4.0 / IoT, there is also the possibility of operating a central solution that monitors and controls multiple machines simultaneously and, alongside this, also makes it possible to alert service technicians.
 Because they can also benefit from a fast, intelligent 3D graphic on their smartphone.
 This greatly improves machine-human communication and significantly reduces errors caused by misinterpretation of texts.